 Script: “How are you feeling about your workload lately?
 Does it seem manageable to you, or do you feel like you’re being spread too thin?”

 Since constructive feedback is a conversation, you can’t prepare for everything that may come your way during it.
-Just remember to ask whether your staff member is comfortable to receive feedback, and to keep it behavior-based.
+Just remember to ask whether your staff member is comfortable receiving feedback, and to keep it behavior-based.
 With feedback conversations and a true back-and-forth, you and your staff can grow in your positions, and in the ways you work with one another.